5 Home Upgrades You Don't Want to Miss Out on in 2021

 1. It’s All About The Backyard

-If you’re feeling spendy or want to upgrade to luxury, a hot tub or pool are always big crowd-pleasers, especially on this market.
+If you’re feeling spendy or want to upgrade to luxury, a hot tub or pool are always big crowd-pleasers and go a long way to making a listing stand out.

 2. Reel Buyers In With Smart Devices